pywbem/pywbemtools/docs/pywbemclicommands.rst

 * **modify** modify an existing instance of the class defined by the CLASSNAME argument in the WBEM server  namespace defined by either the default namespace or namespace option.
-The user provides the definition of an instance in the same form as the ``add`` subcommand but the instance must already exist in the WBEM server and the instance created from the command line must include all of the key properties so that it can be identified in the server.
+The user provides the definition of an instance in the same form as the ``add`` command but the instance must already exist in the WBEM server and the instance created from the command line must include all of the key properties so that it can be identified in the server.

-  If successful, this subcommand displays nothing, otherwise it displays the received exception.
+  If successful, this command displays nothing, otherwise it displays the received exception.

   See :ref:`pywbemcli instance modify --help` for details.
-* **references** to get the reference instances or paths for a instance defined as the :term:`INSTANCENAME` input argument in the default namespace or the namespace defined with this subcommand displayed in the defined format.
+* **references** to get the reference instances or paths for a instance defined as the :term:`INSTANCENAME` input argument in the default namespace or the namespace defined with this command displayed in the defined format.
 It can display any returned instances in the :term:`CIM model output formats` or the table formats` (see :ref:`Output formats`).
 Otherwise it returns the received exception.: